Yutian2024/Movie-Review-Analysis/README.md

 This repository contains a Jupyter Notebook for analyzing the sentiment of movie reviews.
 It includes text preprocessing, sentiment classification, and visualization of insights extracted from the dataset 'IMDB Dataset.csv'.
+You can find my final model definitions and parameters in 'models'.

 ## Features
 - **Data Preprocessing**: Cleaning and preparing raw movie review data for analysis.